-We understand that many farms run on a tight margin, nobody wants to spend money they don’t need to spend.
+We understand that most farms run on a tight margin, nobody wants to spend money they don’t need to spend.
 That said, there are some significant benefits to working with an accountant in your farming business.
 Knowing what they are can help you make an informed decision about whether to hire one.

 An Accountant Can Help You Know What Your Business is Worth